-Ernst & Young Ltd. did not perform any other services during our 2011 or 2010 fiscal years.
+Ernst & Young Ltd. did not perform any other services during our 2012 or 2011 fiscal years.

-The Audit Committee must pre-approve all audit services and permitted non-audit services performed for RenaissanceRe by our auditors, subject to the de minimis exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act which are approved by the Audit Committee prior to the completion of the audit.
-All engagements of Ernst & Young Ltd. to provide audit and audit-related services to RenaissanceRe during 2011 were pre-approved by the Audit Committee.
+The Audit Committee must pre-approve all audit services and permitted non-audit services performed for RenaissanceRe by our auditors, subject to the de minimis exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act that are approved by the Audit Committee prior to the completion of the audit.
+All engagements of Ernst & Young Ltd. to provide audit and audit-related services to RenaissanceRe during 2012 were pre-approved by the Audit Committee.